open-feature/dotnet-sdk/README.md

 ## Contributors

-Thanks so much to your contributions to the OpenFeature project.
+Thanks so much for your contributions to the OpenFeature project.

 <a href="https://github.com/open-feature/dotnet-sdk/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=open-feature/dotnet-sdk" />